 PFAS, however, are not yet regulated, so how do these standards apply?

-From 2016 to mid-2021, PFAS removal filters were covered under a temporary standard — P473.
-Since then, new test methods were approved and added to the NSF 53 and 58 testing criteria.
-The promotional material for some PFAS filters may still list P473 certification, and that’s okay.
-But NSF 53 and 58 filters are now equally effective for PFAS removal.
+From 2016 to mid-2021, filters designed to remove these chemicals were evaluated under a temporary standard, P473.
+Since then, new test methods have been approved and incorporated into the NSF 53 and 58 testing criteria.
+Some promotional materials may still reference P473 certification, which is fine.
+However, NSF 53 and 58 standards are now equally effective for assessing the removal of these contaminants.

 Other Contaminants Present

-Most PFAS removal filters also eliminate other common drinking water contaminants from VOCs to heavy metals.
-But some do a better job than others.
-If your water test results were an unpleasant surprise, you’ll want to choose a filter thoughtfully.
+Most filters designed to remove persistent chemicals also tackle other common drinking water contaminants, such as VOCs and heavy metals.
+However, some filters are more effective than others.
+If your water test results revealed multiple issues, it’s important to choose your filter carefully.

-Among point-of-use filters, granular activated carbon and reverse osmosis systems both remove PFAS.
+Among point-of-use filters, granular activated carbon and reverse osmosis systems both remove “forever chemicals.”
 But reverse osmosis filters are far more efficient.
 And while they also remove fluoride and other heavy metals, they virtually eliminate total dissolved solids — the natural minerals that give drinking water a refreshing quality.

 Manufacturer Hype & User Experience